 You can also place the peeled clove in a fine mesh strainer and pour boiling water over it before grating, which will tame the raw flavor.
 This is a technique I use for pickled onions and shallots.

-You can also see my full archive of salad and salad dressing recipes here!
+You can also see the full archive of my salad and salad dressing recipes here!

 Honey Orange Vinaigrette

 - 1/2 cup fresh-squeezed orange juice, strained

 - 1/4 cup extra virgin olive oil